vkbo/novelWriter/docs/source/int_introduction.rst

 **Organise your documents how you like**
    You can split your novel project up into as many individual documents as you want to.
-When you build the project into a manuscript, they are all glued together in the top-to-bottom order in which they appear in the project tree.
+When you compile the project into a manuscript, they are all glued together in the top-to-bottom order in which they appear in the project tree.
 You can use as few text documents as you like, but splitting the project up into chapters and scenes means you can easily reorder them using the drag-and-drop feature.
 You can also start out with a few documents and then later split them